justin-marian/race-is-on/README.md

 - **Adaptation:** Enables quick response to changing race conditions.
 - **Maintenance:** Identifies and mitigates potential failures.
 - **Prioritization:** Focuses analysis on critical power management data.
-- **Customization:** Offers 8 tailored operations for in-depth analysis, including pressure, temperature, and wear level for tires, along with power, energy regeneration, usage, and battery health for power units.
+- **Customization:** Offers `8` tailored operations for in-depth analysis, including **pressure, temperature, and wear level for tires, along with power, energy regeneration, usage, and battery health for power units**.

 ## Print

-**Format Print:**

-Concise output of sensor data, it distinguishes between **Tire sensors** and **Power Management Unit (PMU) sensors**, formatting their data distinctly to ensure easy interpretation.
+**Format Print:** concise output of sensor data, it distinguishes between **Tire sensors** and **Power Management Unit (PMU) sensors**, formatting their data distinctly to ensure easy interpretation.

 - For *Tire sensors*, it displays **pressure, temperature, wear level, and performance score,** offering insights into tire condition and effectiveness.